 The Georgia Department of Education began recognizing AP Honor Schools in 2008.
 This recognition began with three categories: AP Access and Support Schools; AP Challenge Schools; and AP Merit Schools.
 AP STEM and AP STEM Achievement categories were added in 2011, and the AP Humanities category was added in 2015.
 In 2020, two new categories were added: AP Humanities Achievement and AP Exapansion Schools.
 The AP Merit Schools category was renamed to AP Schools of Distinction.

 AP Expansion Schools 2021

 New AP Coordinators

-New AP Coordinators in GA high schools need to carefully study the AP Coordinator’s Manual for guidance regarding the AP Course Audit process and the process for ordering and administering AP exams.
-If you do not have a copy of the manual, contact the Southern Regional Office of The College Board at 770-225-4050.
+If you are a new AP Coordinator, please contact Martha Smith, email@example.com to be added to our distribution list.
+New AP Coordinators in Georgia high schools need to carefully study the AP Coordinator’s Manual for guidance regarding the AP Course Audit process and the process for ordering and administering AP exams.
+For additional AP Coordinator resources, visit the AP Coordinator page of the College Board website at https://apcentral.collegeboard.org/ap-coordinators.

 AP Audit/Authorized Syllabi

-To authorize a syllabus, the principal must access the AP Audit registration site and enter the teacher’s name and then work with the teacher to get the syllabus submitted for approval.
-Principals that have questions about the Audit process may contact Mr. Bill Heron at the Southern Regional Office of The College Board at 770-225-4005.
+To authorize a syllabus, the principal (or designee) must access the AP Audit registration site and enter the teacher’s name and then work with the teacher to get the syllabus submitted for approval.
+Principals that have questions about the Audit process should find more information at the College Board website here.